 Students attending the Edinburgh field trip might write up some notes about Scottish-English history or the integration of nature in city planning to receive a Social & Political Justice or Sport, Wellbeing & the Environment stamp in their London Passport.

-Students attending the Paris field trip will find it easy to consider an Art, Architecture & Heritage reflection to earn a stamp in their London Passport.
+This trip will lend itself to an Art, Architecture & Heritage or Social & Political Justice reflection to earn a stamp in your London Passport.